dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 An empty cell indicated that a feature is not supported, while an X indicates that it is.

-Note that this information is currently based on code inspection and is not yet guaranteed to be updated as features and backends are modified, but such a mechanism is in the works.

 {% include_relative Features.md %}

 ## 24.10.
 Dafny Command Line Options {#sec-command-line-options}